cholthichaa/cholthichaa/README.md

 # Hi there 👋 I'm Cholthicha Boonsanud

 ### About Me:
+- 👋 I'm Thicha, 23 years old
 - 🌏 Based in Khon Kaen, Thailand.
 - 🎓 Computer Science graduate from the Faculty of Computer Science, Khon Kaen University (Class of 2024).
 - 💻 Passionate about designing and developing innovative websites and applications.
 - 🚀 Fast learner, collaborative team player, problem solver, and thrives under pressure.
 - 🔭 Always eager to explore and master new technologies to build impactful projects.
+------

+### ✨ My Strengths
 - 🤝 Able to collaborate effectively with others
 - 🚀 Quick to learn new technologies
 - 🔄 Continuously improving myself
 - ⚡ Skilled at solving problems on the spot
 - 💪 Able to work well under pressure

-------
+---

 ### 🌐 Socials:
 - 📧 Email: [cholthicha.bfc@gmail.com](mailto:cholthicha.bfc@gmail.com)